L.A. Works Pop-Up Day of Service 2019: Exploring Income Inequality

 Beyond minimum wage

 Volunteers will leave this festive event inspired by what they’ve done to move the issue toward a positive change and empowered with new tools to speak out.
 Join us for a powerful day of action and advocacy.

-Sponsors include: Culver City, United Airlines, KCET, Target, Macy's, Sony Pictures Studios, Accenture, KPCC, and the Jonathan Club.
+Sponsors include: Culver City, United Airlines, KCET, Target, Macy's, Sony Pictures Entertainment, Accenture, KPCC, McDermott Will & Emery and the Jonathan Club.
 Email Kim to join our growing list of sponsors.

 Book drive: Give back in a big way and empower girls by donating a book via our L.A.
 Works Day book drive, find all the details here.